Comparing emission- and absorption-based gas-phase metallicities in GRB host galaxies at $z=2-4$ using JWST: Results

 We do not see any clear dependence in Fig.~\ref{fig:ZabsvsZem-NOX22} and \ref{fig:ZabsvsZem-LMC23} on the emission and absorption metallicity offset of the QSO-DLA data points with impact parameter (i.e. colour of data point), as would be expected if QSO-DLAs with large impact parameters probe correspondingly less enriched material.
 The QSO-DLA with greatest difference between the emission and absorption line metallicity is QSO-DLA J0958+0549, which has an impact parameter of 20~kpc \citep{rpt+16}, whereas the QSO-DLA with the largest impact parameter of 50~kpc (J1436-0051) has an emission line metallicity that is within 0.2~dex of the absorption line metallicity in Fig.~\ref{fig:ZabsvsZem-NOX22} and Fig.~\ref{fig:ZabsvsZem-LMC23}.
 This is consistent with the relatively shallow (but negative) metallicity gradient reported in the literature out to 20--40~kpc \citep[e.g.][]{ckr+05,pbk+13,cmf+14,rpt+16,rcm+18}.

-The agreement between the absorption and the LMC23 emission line metallicities for the GRB and QSO-DLA sample is quite remarkable given that absorption and emission lines probe different phases of the gas, and the measured metallicities are averaged over different regions of the galaxy; either luminosity-weighted over the whole galaxy in emission, or density-weighted along a single sightline through the galaxy in absorption.
-The standard deviation of the full GRB and QSO-DLA sample is 0.25~dex, which is comparable (if not slightly better) to the scatter that has been observed between \Te- based and strong line metallicities in recent high-$z$ galaxy samples observed with JWST \citep{lmc+23,sst+23}.
-Although the NOX22 metallicities are systematically larger than the absorption metallicities, they do appear to show some relation with the absorption line metallicity.
+The agreement between the absorption and the LMC23 emission line metallicities (and also the DKS16 metallicities) for the GRB and QSO-DLA sample is quite remarkable given that absorption and emission lines probe different phases of the gas, and the measured metallicities are averaged over different regions of the galaxy; either luminosity-weighted over the whole galaxy in emission, or density-weighted along a single sightline through the galaxy in absorption.
+The standard deviation of the full GRB and QSO-DLA sample is 0.24~dex, which is comparable (if not slightly better) to the scatter that has been observed between \Te- based and strong line metallicities in recent high-$z$ galaxy samples observed with JWST \citep{lmc+23,sst+23}.
+The NOX22 metallicities, on the other hand, are systematically larger than the absorption metallicities, even though there may be some weak relation with the absorption line metallicity (Fig.~\ref{fig:ZabsvsZem-NOX22}).
 However, the uncertainties on what is the most appropriate emission line diagnostic to use clearly dominates over any statistical uncertainty, and limits the conclusions that can be reached on the relation between the metallicity of the neutral gas ISM probed in absorption and that of ionised star-forming regions probed in emission, or on the effect of single sightline versus galaxy-integrated measurements.